WeZZard/Gatsblog/content/_posts/2019-02-22-birth-of-my-blog-implementation.md

 ---
-title: "Birth of My Blog - Part III: Implementation"
+title: On Implementation of Gatsblog
 category: Showcase
 isPublished: false
 ---